jasminetpm/ai-project-predicting-optimal-plant-growth-conditions/README.md

 | **Water Level Sensor (mm)**      | Numerical        | Missing Values,              | - Impute missing values with mean. |

-## Explanation of your choice of models for each machine learning task.
+## Explanation of Choice of Models for Each Machine Learning Task

 ### Task: Temperature Prediction